 from Iris Murdoch, Nuns and Soldiers (London: Chatto & Windus, 1980), p67.

-Perhaps we seek rest in the self-justifying judgements of our our own hearts.
+Perhaps we seek rest from a ceaselessly looping pattern of self-justification.
 Perhaps we hope the

-judgements of others will vindicate our own self-judgements.
-But without some judgement being passed, our actions and activities will always remain "unfinished business".
-We need judgement of some kind in order to find rest from our works.
-But exactly what judgement is capable of bringing such rest to all that frenzied activity that gives content to a person's life?
+judgements of others will buttress our own self-judgements.
+But without judgement of some kind being passed, our actions and activities will always remain "unfinished business".
+We need a final judgement in order to find rest from our works.
+But exactly what judgement is capable of bringing final rest to all that frenzied activity of which a person's life consists?

 The judgements of others can never bring us the rest we long for.
 Whatever favourable judgement others may pass upon our works, those judgements are at best only ever interim and partial judgements.
 As O'Donovan writes, our sense of achievement, or lack of it, is insufficient to decide the matter: "even the deeds in which we imagine we may rest can very quickly appear in another light".
 The life of a dearly loved parish priest may find approving judgement in the eulogies offered at his funeral.
 But those judgements will be quickly overturned in the light of revelations that he abused the trust of the most vulnerable people placed under his care.
 The social policies of a politician may find resounding approval at the ballot box, only to be repented of with shame by members of his own party in subsequent decades.